 Operation Warp Speed is a public-private partnership initiated by the U.S. Government to facilitate and accelerate the development, manufacturing, and distribution of COVID-19 vaccines, therapeutics, and diagnostics.
 The goal of OWS is to produce and deliver 300 million doses of safe and effective vaccines with the initial doses available by January 2021.
 Once OWS has been activated, this military operation is instructed to move as safely and quickly as possible to deliver everything on-site within two weeks for the first dose.

-Once the vaccines are approved at the federal level, each state has to approve the vaccine and create their own rollout plan.
+Once the vaccines are approved at the federal level, each state has to approve the vaccine and create its own rollout plan.
 In preparation, our communities are actively working to complete consent forms with residents, families and physicians.
 Early indications from DHHS point to hospitals and skilled nursing facilities taking priority.
 It will be up to each state to determine whether or not assisted living communities and their campuses will be included in this first wave.
 While this vaccination is free to all, Medicare and other insurance providers will be absorbing the cost of the administration of the vaccination, therefore paperwork will need to be submitted to each resident’s insurance provider.
-Communities are required us to submit all consent forms five (5) days prior to the administration of the first dose of the vaccine.
+Communities are required to submit all consent forms five (5) days prior to the administration of the first dose of the vaccine.
 We are working closely with our assigned pharmacies to ensure all associates and residents who wish to receive a vaccination, are able to get theirs.

 Pfizer and Moderna

 Pfizer’s vaccine is a two-dose process and the doses must be given 21 days apart.
 Moderna’s vaccine is also given in two doses and must be given 28 days apart.
 All communities have been assigned to a specific pharmacy by OWS that is unable to be changed.
 The matched pharmacy will be notifying each community when they will arrive to dispense the vaccination.
 While we do not have control over the time or date this will happen, pharmacy teams have indicated the earliest start date would be December 28th for some communities.
 We understand that our designated time may not be convenient for all residents or staff members.
-Thank you in advance for your patience and flexibility during this once in a lifetime contribution to the overall health of our country.
+Thank you in advance for your patience and flexibility during this once-in-a-lifetime contribution to the overall health of our country.

 Both Pfizer and Moderna vaccines require a series of two vaccinations to be considered complete.
 For the first wave of vaccinations, we are planning three separate clinic days to give enough time between inoculations.
 If approvals and timelines occur as expected, we anticipate some communities holding their first clinic around December 28th, with the second occurring 21 or 28 days later (+/- 3 days), depending on the pharmaceutical used.
 The third clinic will occur 21 or 28 days following the second clinic.